Tour Finland, Estonia, Latvia, Lithuania, Poland and Germany

 There are no meals included on this day.

 Leave Helsinki after breakfast and catch a ferry across the Gulf of Finland to the Estonian capital of Tallinn (approximately 3 hours).
 Arrive mid-afternoon, check into your hotel and start your time here with a short orientation walk through the city.
 The rest of your day is then free to enjoy this exceptionally preserved medieval city and all it has to offer.
 Perhaps head out and enjoy some of the region's culinary specialties, or stop for a drink on the main square for a spot of people watching.
 With its steep red roofs, spires, pastel-coloured buildings and new restaurants and bars, Estonia's capital is a real treat to explore.
-Seeing the vibrant streets of Tallinn now, it's difficult to fathom that Soviet occupation only ended 19 years ago.
+Seeing the vibrant streets of Tallinn now, it's difficult to fathom that Soviet occupation only ended in 1991.

 - Tallinn - Orientation Walk